 It is not surprising that when you ask a fresh graduate what’s his/her plans, he/she replies with the word “abroad” in the first sentence.
-And why not, his or her kuya or uncle or cousin must have tipped him/her that working abroad promises wages inconceivable in the Philippines.
+And why not, his or her Kuya or uncle or cousin must have tipped him/her that working abroad promises wages inconceivable in the Philippines.
 He or she gets the chance to travel to places only seen on television.
-And of course, the apparent hopelessness that he or she will be able to provide good future in the country as an employee.
+And of course, the apparent hopelessness that he or she will be able to provide a great future in the country as an employee.

 But before every hopeful drowns into the pool of imagination in the land of milk and whatever, here are some practical tips to would-be overseas Filipino workers.

 Should you take that route of seeking the assistance of an employment agency, make sure that you do the basic background check.
 Verify the agency status at POEA, check its address, phone number, the validity of the license, and whether it’s Good Standing, Delisted, or Cancelled.
 Even if it is Good Standing, ensure that you are dealing with an authorized recruiter/employee from that agency.
 One helpful tip is to get referrals from friends who have successfully pursued their overseas jobs previously.
 For a brief but essential list of avoiding illegal recruitment, POEA has some tips.